-I walk in, see 70s wood paneling that needs a disco ball to complete the image, crappy carpet, outdated appliances, puke green paint on the walls, on and on and on.
+I walk in, and see 70s wood paneling that needs a disco ball to complete the image, crappy carpet, outdated appliances, puke green paint on the walls, and on and on and on.
 Monkey Brain starts throwing bananas all over the place because this is a property he would never want to live in.

 You have to step beyond the emotions and remember that an investment property is absolutely, purely, 100% a business transaction.
 It’s all about numbers.
 If the numbers work, then it’s a good deal.
 If the numbers don’t work, then it’s not a good deal.

 This isn’t to say that I want my renters to live in filth and squalor.
 Just the opposite is true.
 I want them to live in clean, well-apportioned, comfortable properties.